secoda/gitbook/integrations/data-warehouses/apache-hive/README.md

 ---
-description: An overview for the Hive integration with Secoda
+description: An overview of the Hive integration with Secoda
 ---

 # Apache Hive